UK Election Exit Poll Predicts a 'Hung Parliament.' What Is That?

 As the largest party, the Conservatives could carry on in government with the help of the Ulster Unionists (DUP).
 This is because Labour, the Liberal Democrats, Greens and SNP have ruled out working in with the Tories.
 This scenario will crumble May's authority and spoil her hand in the upcoming Brexit negotiations with the E.U.

 However, the largest party does not have a privileged position.
-According to the Cabinet Manuel— which is the closest thing to a rule book on these matters as Britain has no formal written constitution— the incumbent government "is expected to resign if it becomes clear that it is unlikely to be able to command that confidence and there is a clear alternative."
+According to the Cabinet Manual— which is the closest thing to a rule book on these matters as Britain has no formal written constitution— the incumbent government "is expected to resign if it becomes clear that it is unlikely to be able to command that confidence and there is a clear alternative."
 This means May has a real chance of being forced to resign if other parties can cobble together an anti-Conservative coalition.

 And Labour?